skybet/skybet.github.io/_posts/2015-09-09-opensourcing-pidl.md

 end
 ```

 This pipeline simply retrieves a value of Hbase, then puts it back after capitalising it.
 It does demonstrate, though, the use of the context.
 At runtime the value of the user:NAME column is put into a key/value store with a key of :name.
-Later on, that key is retrieves (via the `get` method) and the value is modified before being returned.
+Later on, that key is retrieved (via the `get` method) and the value is modified before being returned.

 This use of a runtime context independent of variables within the Ruby script defining the pipeline mean that greater control can be maintained.
 All accesses to the context are wrapped in a mutex to ensure parallel accessors on different threads cannot cause problems, and values that we don't know at time of writing (e.g. the value of :name) can still be referred to within the pipeline.